Preparing for Automated Vehicles

 Austroads Connected and Automated Vehicle Program

 Austroads, the peak organisation of Australasian road transport and traffic agencies, is also assisting with the deployment of emerging vehicle technologies through its Connected and Automated Vehicles Program.
 Austroads' role is to prepare Australia's road authorities for the impacts of automated vehicles on traffic operations.

 Austroads is working closely with government and industry stakeholders on issues such as changes to infrastructure design, driver licencing and vehicle registration.
 Further information can be found on the Austroads website.

 Trials are planned or underway in a number of states and territories.
 A number of the trials include automated vehicles operating on open, public roads, and will help to inform future approaches to policy, regulation, investment and operations.
 A list of the trials currently underway is available from Austroads.

 House of Representatives Report on Social Issues Relating to Automated Vehicles

 In September 2017, the House of Representatives Committee on Industry, Innovation, Science and Resources tabled its report on Social issues relating to land-based automated vehicles in Australia.

 The Australian Government response to the report supports or supports in-principle all of the Committee’s 10 recommendations.
 It discusses the progress that Australia is making to ensure that automated vehicles are deployed successfully, and acknowledges that reforms need to progress in step with international developments.
 The response outlines how the Australian Government is working with all jurisdictions to ensure that coordinated action is taken on issues such as:

-- making sure that automated vehicles can operate safely and legally on our roads, including for trials and testing
+- make sure the vehicles themselves can operate safely and legally on our road networks with other road users;

-- implications for driver licensing and road rules
+- consider what automated vehicles will mean for future driver licensing and road rules;